seungwoochoe/dictionanki/README.md

 - Cannot work with open compound words like *ice cream*.
 - Cannot work with phrases.
 - Cannot get second+ definitions of homonym words.
 (Cannot get definition of *bat2*.)
-- Formatting is not perfect.
+- Formatting might not be perfect in a few cases.
 <br/>

 ### Quick Action example (check *Releases* if you want use pre-made *Quick Action*)